magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/tuya.md

 ## Overview

 Tuya is a cloud platform that connects a range of devices via the IoT.
-After integrating Tuya with the ThingsBoard, you can connect, manage, communicate, process and visualize data from your devices in the ThingsBoard IoT platform.
+After integrating Tuya with the IoT Hub, you can connect, manage, communicate, process and visualize data from your devices in the IoT Hub IoT platform.

 ## Tuya Integration Tutorial